 Timely Textbook and Instructional Materials Adoption

-View captioned Timely Textbook Adoption Video in Real Media Player
+View captioned Timely Textbook Adoption Video (3 minutes).

 Identification of Textbooks - Information for Instructors

 To assure that all students receive instructional materials in time for the start of the semester, all print-based textbooks and course materials should be ordered by the Textbook Identification Deadline or at least 8 weeks prior to the semester.
 This will allow sufficient time for conversion into alternative formats (e.g. Braille, audio, electronic text), should students with disabilities need materials converted.
 Timely textbook adoption also allows the Bookstore to buy back books to assure the best priced textbooks for the upcoming semester and ensures that the information can be posted in the course schedule to meet the Higher Education Opportunity Act Textbook Information provision.
 The Textbook Information provisions within the HEOA law (effective July 1, 2010) require the campus to disclose ISBN (International Standard Book Number) and retail price information of required and recommended textbooks and supplemental materials for all courses listed in the course schedule at the time students register for courses.
 Giving students textbook information and pricing helps make higher education more affordable for all students.

 Whenever possible, choose textbooks and instructional materials that have accessible electronic versions available, to facilitate conversion to alternative formats.
 Should students with disabilities enroll in your class, you may be asked to provide clean and clear copies of the syllabus (with reading list), and instructional materials in advance (in electronic text whenever possible) to facilitate conversions.
 If faculty have not been assigned to a course by the established deadlines, it is recommended that departments work with faculty to establish a process to identify textbooks and course materials to ensure timely access to materials for students (for example, by selecting the text used the previous semester or providing an equal alternate form of access).